tquoc0112/LineGrinder/README.md

 Customizable board sizes, so you can play short or epic battles.
 A Java-based GUI using Swing for smooth, responsive gameplay.
 A codebase that’s beginner-friendly and easy to expand—whether you want to add AI opponents, tweak game rules, or build new features.
 Dive in, have fun, and grind those lines to victory!
-Feel free to fork the repo, explore the code, and put your own spin on it.
 Have fun!

 Contributions
 A special thanks to my friends for their support and contributions! 🙌

--N/A
--N/A
+-Ngo Trinh Bao Anh ITITIU21154
+-Pham Thai Quoc ITITWE21118
+-Pham Thanh Liem ITITIU21069